Update: March 2019

-The Phase 2 building work – starting late autumn 2018 – will include the demolition of the Cinema and Mead Gallery and the creation of a new building to house new cinemas and a large, accessible ground floor gallery.
+The Phase 2 building work – starting over the Easter period – will include the demolition of the Cinema and Mead Gallery and the creation of a new building to house new cinemas and a large, accessible ground floor gallery.
 The new building will showcase the very best in contemporary art and entertainment including a new restaurant, offering a welcoming environment for everyone.
 This work is due to be completed by Autumn 2020.

 The Warwick 20:20 Project will ensure that Warwick Arts Centre will be the region’s leading cultural centre – a place where creativity, collaboration and innovation thrives, and that it will be a key venue in Coventry’s year as UK City of Culture 2021.

 For more information on the project: timelines, latest news, architectural drawings and FAQs – click on the relevant links below.